Search

 Research Investigators and Staff

-Assistant Professor, General Pediatrics
+Associate Professor, General Pediatrics

-Assistant Director, Program in Health Humanities
+Associate Director of the Program in Health Humanities

 In addition to her research portfolio, Dr. Mathieu sees patients and teaches students and residents at UVA’s Birdsong Clinic.
-She is also core faculty at UVA’s Center for Health Humanities and Ethics, where she serves as an Assistant Director of the Program in Health Humanities.
+She is also a core faculty at UVA’s Center for Health Humanities and Ethics, where she serves as an Associate Director of the Program in Health Humanities.
 At the Center, Dr. Mathieu helps to develop and implement innovative programming and curricula utilizing narrative medicine to teach about compassionate care delivery and health equity.
 Dr. Mathieu attended the College of William & Mary, where she obtained a BA in International Relations; Vanderbilt University, where she obtained her MD; and completed her residency in general pediatrics at the Children’s Hospital of Philadelphia.
 She received a Master’s Degree in Public Health from Johns Hopkins University’s Bloomberg School of Public Health.

 Katie Boguszewski, MA – Clinical Research Coordinator